 - Type the domain name you’re wanting to retrieve the domain name transfer password for into the Domain Name box.

-- Enter the captcha-code that is presented into the second box.
+- Enter the captcha-code that is presented in the second box.

 - Click on Recover.
 The auDA Domain Name Password Recovery website will display the Registrar, the Registrant Name and the Registrant Email address for the domain name.